Telmediq/django-rest-easy/README.md

 Please read CONTRIBUTORS file before submitting a pull request.

 We use Travis CI.
-The targets are 10.00 for lint and non-decreasing coverage (currently at 90%, but I'm aiming to slowly get to 100%), as well as building sphinx docs.
+The targets are 10.00 for lint and non-decreasing coverage (currently at 100%), as well as building sphinx docs.

 You can also check the build manually, just make sure to `pip install -r requirements.txt` before: